Dr. Jekyll and Mr. Hyde (1912 film): Critiques

 Critic Troy Howarth felt the Hyde makeup was crude yet effective, although he felt Jekyll's laboratory set looked like a cheap closet.
 He said Hyde's "reign of terror" is confined to a couple of brief scenes of violence, and that Hyde acts more "like an unrestrained child who is allowed to run amok by a distracted parent...than a genuine menace".

-Copyright status

-The film is in the public domain, along with all films released before 1925.